Advocating for the Accused

 Experienced and Personalized Representation from a Former Detective

 A sex crime conviction could result in years in prison and consequences that will follow you years after your sentence.
 A conviction could even bar you from certain opportunities in the future, such as moving residences, obtaining employment, or getting into college.
 If you have been accused of a sex crime in Bryan, Texas, contact The Law Office of Donnie Andreski, P.C. for legal assistance.
 Attorney Andreski served as a police officer for 20 years before becoming a lawyer, and he also has significant experience as a detective.
 This can prove essential to locating the most important details in your case for a strong defense.

-Contact The Law Office of Donnie Andreski, P.C. for a free consultation to get started.
+Contact The Law Office of Donnie Andreski, P.C. for a free consultation with our Bryan/College Station sex crimes attorney to get started.